rks101/eglinux/README.md

 ```
 $ journalctl --disk-usage
-$ sudo journalctl --vacuum-time=7d   <= older than 7 days
+$ sudo journalctl --vacuum-time=14d   <= older than 14 days
 ```

-Clean up that stuff audio/video/movie files, duplicate photos on the system.
+Clean up the audio/video/movie files and duplicate photos on the system.

 Just in case you run out of space, check dmesg and try to clean up the last activity that caused it.
 It may be excessive logs generated.